What is Simple Object Access Protocol (SOAP)?

 Getting two or more computer systems to communicate and interoperate is a challenge that goes back at least to the early 1960s.
 And, while many innovative developments made it incrementally easier to achieve this goal, by the 1990s, many industry insiders had reached the conclusion that a radical change was needed.
 Interfaces between applications were either custom-coded or built using cumbersome proprietary middleware products.
 Companies spent fortunes and person-years managing these fragile connections and buying connector sets.

 The answer was for the major industry players to come together and agree upon a set of open standards for application integration, data exchange, and interoperation.
 By 1998, these standards had come into existence and were ratified by the Internet Engineering Task Force (IETF).
-In addition to SOAP, these so-called “Web Services Standards” included Web Service Description Language (WSDL), which describes how a SOAP web service works, and Universal Description Discovery and Integration (UDDI), which is a format for a SOAP web service directory.
+In addition to SOAP, these so-called “web services standards” included Web Services Description Language (WSDL), which describes how a SOAP web service works, and Universal Description Discovery and Integration (UDDI), which is a format for a SOAP web service directory.

-SOAP and its accompanying Web Services standards became the foundation for an entire generation of dominant enterprise technologies.
-The Web Services standards were the basis for the massive, entirely new Microsoft .NET framework, the Oracle Aquasoft platform and portfolio, IBM’s WebSphere integration platform and portfolio, SAP NetWeaver, and others.
+SOAP and its accompanying web services standards became the foundation for an entire generation of dominant enterprise technologies.
+The web services standards were the basis for the massive, entirely new Microsoft .NET framework, the Oracle Aquasoft platform and portfolio, IBM’s WebSphere integration platform and portfolio, SAP NetWeaver, and others.
 They represented a profound revolution in software development, application integration, and enterprise architecture.

 SOAP's relationship to XML

 SOAP messages are built in the Extensible Markup Language (XML).
 The SOAP standard specifies the XML schema used to create a SOAP message.
-This includes the “envelope” for the message, which defines the message structure and destination.
+This includes the “envelope” for the SOAP message, which defines the message structure and destination.
 The SOAP XML schema also includes encoding rules that represent data types, as well as a convention for representing procedure calls and responses.